wonjun-seo/cosmos/_labs/lab03.md

 - If you want to create a Markdown table from Python, follow these steps:
   1. Open your VS code.
   2. Open a new terminal.
-  3. Activate `cosmos` environment: `conda cosmos activate`.
+  3. On the terminal, activate `cosmos` environment: `conda cosmos activate`.
-  4. Type `conda install tabulate` and proceed installation.
+  4. On the terminal, type `conda install tabulate` and proceed installation.
 (After installation, you don't have to repeat this anymore.
 Start from 5.)
-  5. Create a data frame that you want to make it to a Markdown table.
+  5. On the `ipynb` file, create a data frame that you want to make it to a Markdown table.
 Let's say its variable name is `df`.
-  6. Run `print(df.to_markdown())`.
+  6. On the `ipynb` file, run `print(df.to_markdown())`.
+Change `df` to your data frame variable.
   7. Use the printed output.

  - More tips to come!